UniqueName12345/Snazzle-with-ai/README.md

-# Snazzle
+# Snazzle + AI

-A better frontend for Scratch, built by the community, for the community
+A better frontend for Scratch, built by the community, for the community.
+Oh, and native AI support is included.
+And also some restrictions are removed (like being able to pin any subforum at will)

 Snazzle is the first attempt at a better Scratch website.
 It aims to be feature-rich and easy and quick to use, incorporating many things that the Scratch community has been wanting for years.